AriFordsham/GHCWiki/welcome.md

 # Updating your development environment

-You can updated existing working directory (assuming the usual upstream remote name of `origin`) for the new upstream repository location by running the following:
+You can update an existing working directory (assuming the usual upstream remote name of `origin`) for the new upstream repository location by running the following: